Taliban say suicide bombing in Shiite area of Kabul kills 19

 The explosion inside the center in the Dashti Barchi neighborhood of Kabul — populated mostly by members of Afghanistan’s minority Shiite community — took place in the morning hours, said the spokesman, Khalid Zadran.

 The victims included high school graduates, both girls and boys, who were taking a practice university entrance exam when the blast went off, Zadran said.
+The center is known as the Kaaj Higher Educational Center and helps students prepare and study for college entrance exams, among its activities.

-He said he would ask for additional security for centers such as the one targeted Friday.
+Zadran said education centers in the area will need to ask the Taliban for additional security when they host events with big gatherings, such as the study prep on Friday.

 The suicide bombing was the latest in a steady stream of violence since the Taliban seized power.
 No one immediately claimed responsibility for the attack